deontologician/Cyclence/README.md

 completed early, and what is fine and shouldn't be completed early (changing your oil once a month is both wasteful and expensive!).

-Cyclence aims to fulfill a need that current scheduling software does not
+Cyclence aims to fulfill a need that other scheduling software does not.

+## License

+Copyright 2013 Josh Kuhn

+Cyclence is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Cyclence is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with Cyclence.
+If not, see <http://www.gnu.org/licenses/>.